Creating and Running a VitePress Project with ServBay

 Prerequisites

-Creating a VitePress Project
+Create a VitePress Project

-Initialize Project Directory
+Initialize Your Project Directory

-for easier future configuration.bashcd /Applications/ServBay/www mkdir servbay-vitepress-app cd servbay-vitepress-app
+bashcd /Applications/ServBay/www mkdir servbay-vitepress-app cd servbay-vitepress-app

 1